InnerSourceCommons/InnerSourceLearningPath/meetings/roles.md

 **Within 24 Hours of Meeting**

-* [ ] Clean up everyone's notes **Notes** of the notes.
+* [ ] Clean up everyone's **Notes** of the notes.
 Use the raw notes section plus your own notes to provide a cohesive set of key points and assignments of the meeting.
 Do not alter or remove the raw notes.
 * [ ] These polished notes should be in the **Notes** section of the agenda document.
 * [ ] Announce in the [#learning-path] channel that the notes are in the agenda document.
 In your announcement include a sharing link to the document itself.